mihailthebuilder/fight-alerts-backend/README.md

 # Log

+## Proposal for notification service

+The scraper lambda creates a cloudwatch event rule that will trigger a notification lambda.
+The event will be scheduled for the day when the next fight event happens.
+[See this](https://stackoverflow.com/a/41655661/7874516).

+The notification lambda just sends a message to SNS.
+The SNS, in turn, is configured to send an SMS message to the phone number in question.

 ## Tests

 I'm consciously allowing the Sherdog website to be a dependency in my unit and service tests.
 It enables a much tighter feedback loop and it hasn't caused any issues so far other than with the firewall (see below).